ldeloss002/web-workshop/slides.md

 <!--
   There are actually a lot of different ways to build websites, and a lot of different tools to use.

-  Most of "Big Tech" and all the companies you know are using _**[>]**_"frameworks and libraries" to build their websites, that makes some of the more complicated stuff easier to do.
+  Most of "Big Tech"_**[>]**_  and all the companies you know are using "frameworks and libraries" to build their websites, that makes some of the more complicated stuff easier to do.

-  This includes using *other* languages or just someone else's code to build your website.
+  "frameworks and libraries" just means using some *other* languages or someone else's code to build a website.
-  But the thing about developing on the web, is whatever they use all will eventually get _**[>]**_converted into HTML, CSS, and JavaScript.
+  The thing about developing on the web, is whatever you use will all eventually get _**[>]**_ converted back into HTML, CSS, and JavaScript.

-  It's like using a _**[>]**_GPS instead of a traditional map, and it can a good thing because it lets you focus on more important things.
+  It's like using a _**[>]**_ GPS instead of a traditional map, and it can a good thing because it lets you *focus* on more important things than the details.
-  But sometimes, you need to know how to use a map.
-In case the GPS fails to tell you how to get somewhere very specific.
+  But sometimes, you need to know how to use a map, in case the GPS fails to tell you how to get somewhere very specific or obscure.

-  In case the analogy didn't stick, we're learning HTML, CSS, and JavaScript so you can better understand general concepts in web development.
+  In case the analogy didn't stick, we're learning HTML, CSS, and JavaScript so you can better understand what websites are made of, and how a framework might be used to make them.

-  Oh, but first, a poll.
+  But first, a poll:

   - How many of you have no experience in web development?
   - How many of you have some experience in web development?